Cognitive Variability: Towards more Diverse and Adaptable Thinking

 If the discourse is too biased toward a certain idea, InfraNodus will steer it toward diversification.
 If the discourse is too dispersed, InfraNodus will steer it toward more focus.

-In plain terms, if InfraNodus were a conversational partner (which you can experience with the AI Chat App), it would support a conversation for some time, but then also switch the subject and go on a tangent towards a different topic.
+In plain terms, if InfraNodus were a conversational partner (which you can experience with the AI Chat App), it would support a conversation for some time, but then also change the subject and go on a tangent towards a different topic.
 After some time, it will bring the conversation back to the central ideas, stay there for a while exploring the nuance, and then shift the subject to a new topic again.

-Structural variability can be identified through text network measures such as modularity and entropy.
-Narrative variability is less intuitive.
-As we shift from one concept to the next, we should somehow measure the change that occurs as we're reading a text.
-One possible parameter could be word vector distance in a semantic space.
-This distance, however, would be based on the global context (all the texts that have been written before) and doesn't take the specifics of text into account.
 That's why we use the measure of influence (betweenness centrality) of the network's nodes (representing the words).
 Betweenness centrality shows how important a word is for a specific context.
 High variability, in this case, means that we're jumping between the important and peripheral ideas.
 Low variability means that we either remain in the periphery or reiterating the main concepts only.
+Variability in this measure reflects the semantic distance we have to traverse from word to word as we're reading the text.

 Network structure parameters help identify mind-viral immunity level.

 To represent these 4 states and 8 stages we plot a two-dimensional graph.
 On the X axis is the spectrum of intent, on the Y axis is the spectrum of scale.
 The intent can alternate between exploration and focus.
-The scale can alternate between small scale and big scale.
+The scale can alternate between small scale (zooming in) and big scale (zooming out).
 As a result, we get 4 possible combinations of intent and scale.
 Depending on our position in the graph, we can distinguish more states.
 Some of the intent / scale parameters are also interchangeable.
 For example, across the intent scale we can also think in terms of construction and deconstruction.

 Cognitive polysingularity: network variability dynamics.